cjstoddard/Hackberry-Pi/README.md

 https://github.com/azlux/log2ram

 Sync browser related directories to RAM: Continuing with the theme of minimizing wear and tear on your SD card, you can move the temporary files your browser creates to RAM.
-Again, this reduces the amount of RAM you have availble, so if you are running on 4GB of RAM, the extrs bite out of your RAM may be a bit more than you would like.
-Pay attention to your RAM usage after installing this software, if you are consistantly dipping into swap after installing it, you are probably not getting any benefit from using it.
+Again, this reduces the amount of RAM you have available, so if you are running on 4GB of RAM, the extra bite out of your RAM may be a bit more than you would like.
+Pay attention to your RAM usage after installing this software, if you are consistently dipping into swap after installing it, you are probably not getting any benefit from using it.
 If you are using an 8GB CM, this should not be much of an issue for you.

 https://github.com/64-bitman/browser-on-ram

 Move swap file to RAM disk: Another useful tool for reducing SD card wear is zram-swap-config, this moves your swap file to a RAM disk as well.
-I am ambivelent towards this idea, it removes your swap file to RAM, but it reduces the amount of RAM availble, however the only reason your system dips into swap is when it is close to running out of RAM, so this idea seems counter productive to me.
+I am ambivalent towards this idea, it removes your swap file to RAM, but it reduces the amount of RAM available, however the only reason your system dips into swap is when it is close to running out of RAM, so this idea seems counter productive to me.
 Personally, I don't use it, not just because of what I stated earlier, but also I don't remember the last time any Linux machine I have actually using swap.
 I would run htop and do normal things with you machine and watch the available memory and note how often you dip into swap memory.
-If you consistantly do not use more than three quarters of your available RAM, you likely do not need this.
+If you consistently do not use more than three quarters of your available RAM, you likely do not need this.

 https://github.com/StuartIanNaylor/zram-swap-config